Foundation-Devices/passport2/DEVELOPMENT.md

     just sign 2.0.4 color
     just sign 2.0.4 mono
+    just sign 2.0.4bB color

+Note that beta numbers can be added, delimited by a lowercase 'b', followed by the beta number as an uppercase hexidecimal character.

 If you just want to build without signing, use one of the following commands: